Pageboy/notes/docs/Teaching/Multiplatform Publishing/From Vscode to Web.md

 ![](../../media/Pasted%20image%2020230210170749.png)

-And past the link into here
+And paste the link into here

 ![](../../media/Pasted%20image%2020230210170812.png)